FAQ (Frequently Asked Questions) about Paint Protection Film.

 Q. How is Paint Protection Film removed?

-A. If desired, film can be removed at any time by picking up a corner of the film and pulling the film off the vehicle surface at a 30-degree angle.
-If the film has been present a long time, or if the film and vehicle are cold, a heat gun or hair dryer may be used to soften the adhesive, allowing easier removal.
-If any adhesive remains on the vehicle after removal of the film, it can be removed by using 3M General Purpose Adhesive Cleaner, according to the package directions.
+A. If desired, film can be removed at any time by picking up a corner of the film and slowly pulling the film off the vehicle surface at a 30-degree angle.
+We recommend using a heat gun or hair dryer in order to soften the adhesive, allowing easier removal.
+If any adhesive remains on the vehicle after removal of the film, it can be removed by using 3M "Scotch 700 Adhesive Cleaner and Solvent", according to the package directions, or methylated spirits (test on an inconspicuous area first).

 Q. If Paint Protection Film is removed from the vehicle, can it be re-used?